 • The agency cannot or will not produce its license document.
 A current, active license under 0720-27, 0720-35, or 0940-05-38 should be available in seconds.

 • Caregivers are paid as 1099 contractors instead of W-2 employees.
-That signals the agency is shifting tax and liability burden onto the worker (or onto you).
+That shifts tax and liability burden onto the worker (or onto you).

-• No formal background check, or "background check" run only at hire and never repeated.
+• No formal background check, or one run only at hire and never repeated.
 State rules require biennial criminal-background screening for PSSAs at minimum.

 Frequently Asked Questions

 Yes, at $0 out-of-pocket, if the patient is enrolled in Medicare Part A or B, has a doctor's order, is homebound, needs intermittent skilled care (nursing, physical therapy, occupational therapy, or speech-language pathology), and uses a Medicare-certified home health agency.
-Medicare does not pay for non-medical home care under any circumstance.
+Medicare does not pay for non-medical home care when that is the only care needed.

 In 2025, the Tennessee statewide median for non-medical home care was about $23-$27 per hour, with metro areas ranging from $19-$24/hr in the Tri-Cities to $24-$30/hr in Nashville.
 Tennessee runs roughly 15-25% below the $35/hour national median.
 Live-in home care in Tennessee is typically $4,500-$7,000 per month flat.

-Per CMS guidance, leaving home requires considerable and taxing effort, and absences are infrequent or for relatively short durations.
-Brief absences for medical appointments, religious services, adult day care, or family events do not disqualify.
-Patients in wheelchairs, with significant mobility impairment, or who require assistance to leave the home generally satisfy the test.
+Per CMS guidance, leaving home must require considerable and taxing effort, and absences are infrequent or short.
+Brief trips for medical appointments, religious services, adult day care, or family events do not disqualify.
 The plain test isn't whether someone can leave home, but whether doing so is hard enough that they normally don't.

 Yes, through TennCare's Consumer Direction option in CHOICES, ECF CHOICES, or Katie Beckett.
-Adult children, siblings, parents of adult children, friends, and other relatives are eligible.
-Spouses, court-appointed conservators, and legal guardians serving as the member's Consumer Direction Representative are not eligible.
-Typical 2026 wage range is $11-$15/hour.
+Adult children, siblings, parents of an adult member, friends, neighbors, and other relatives are eligible.
+A member's spouse, court-appointed conservator, legal guardian, or CD representative is not eligible.
+The TennCare-approved wage runs roughly $16 to $19 per hour for personal care and respite (revised July 30, 2025).
 Consumer Direct Care Network Tennessee (CDTN) acts as the Fiscal Employer Agent.
 For the full pathway, see How to Get Paid as a Family Caregiver in Tennessee.

-Find personalized help comparing Tennessee home care and home health options at brevy.com.
+Find personalized help comparing Tennessee home care and home health at brevy.com.

 BC